Competitive advantages of LMS for training companies

 A lot of teaching is best supplied face-to-face, and the best technology isn’t going to change that.
 Even if this remains the core of your training however, digital learning offered on the side is a valuable addition and can actually improve what you can offer in face-to-face sessions.

 For example, conversation and feedback in person is irreplaceable if you want to learn to speak a new language.
-However, a digital course is perfectly effective for learning simple grammar rules and vocabulary.
+However, a digital course is an effective tool for learning simple grammar rules and vocabulary.
 Taking these parts of a language course outside face-to-face teaching time can actually make the ‘real life’ lesson much more profitable, as you can then use this time for the training that it is most helpful for.

 Tools like Duolingo and Quizlet, which operate on different types of Learning Management Systems, have been immensely successful in the area of language teaching.
 They are now used extensively in schools as well as by individual adult learners.